2023 Solar Incentives Guide for Emporia, KS - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
-The ITC provides you with a tax credit for a specific percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of your solar system's cost.

-The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as equipment, labor and accessories.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
+The ITC applies to the total cost of solar panel installation, including the panels themselves as well as accessories, equipment and labor.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
 From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
 There is no maximum amount you can claim.

 State & Local Solar Incentives